weathon/mcserver/README.md

-# Weathon Anarchy Minecraft® Server
+title: [Weathon Anarchy Minecraft® Server]
 ## How to play
   Download 1.15.2 Minecraft® client from Minecraft official website, join our adress, then you can play.
 ## Our adress